mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I'm locked out of the city until I am relieved from my shift at mid-day."

-  "Yansha has never been this tightly locked.
+  "Rudjan has never been this tightly locked.
 What is the reason?"
 Pomri demanded.

   "There is no more food or space to support refugees.
 We cannot risk taking in a single person as it would mean risking the lives of all our citizens."